AndreaSalcedo629/AndreaSalcedo629/README.md

-### Hi there 👋
+### Hi there, I'm Andrea Salcedo 👋

 <!--
 **AndreaSalcedo629/AndreaSalcedo629** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+**A frontend developer**

+- 🌱 I’m currently learning React js, Phyton, CSS, SQL, Node js, PHP, Angular
+- 🛠 I'm currently working on this page http://elbodegon.byethost18.com/index.html
+- 💻 All of my projects are available on https://github.com/AndreaSalcedo629?tab=repositories
+- 💬 Ask me about HTML, SQL, Node js
+- 📫 How to reach me: https://www.linkedin.com/in/mayerly-andrea-salcedo-barrera-365264213/

+🌱 **Lenguages and tools** 🌱
+- Bootstrap
+- SQL
+- CSS
+- HTML5
+- Node js
+- PHP
+- Java
+- JavaScript